Minimum wage and average salary

 Labor Law

-Learn all about the minimum wage in France as well as the average salary you might expect to earn as an expat working in the country.
+Learn all about the minimum wage in France in 2025 as well as the average salary you might expect to earn as an expat working in the country.

 writer

-The minimum wage is revalued each year in France on 1 January.
+The French government revalues the minimum wage each year and sets a new one, typically in January.
 It is indexed to inflation for the 20% of households with the lowest incomes.

 Young people

-The SMIC applies to workers who are over the age of 18.
-However, apprentices and young employees who are below this age can legally receive anywhere between 80% and 100% of the SMIC.
+The Smic applies to workers who are over the age of 18.
+However, apprentices and young employees below this age can legally receive anywhere from 27–100% of the Smic, depending on the position.
 That said, young workers who are employed for more than six months in the same company must receive full minimum wage.

 Apprentices

-The SMIC does not apply to apprentices, who instead receive a salary determined as a percentage of the SMIC.
+The minimum wage does not apply to apprentices, who instead receive a salary determined as a percentage of the Smic.
 The amount they will get varies depending on their age and their level within the training program that the apprenticeship covers.

 Interns